muammar/mkchromecast/README.md

 #### ffmpeg

-The easiest way of installing ffmpeg is using a package manager, *e.g.* brew, macports or fink.
+The easiest way of installing `ffmpeg` is using a package manager, *e.g.*: brew, macports or fink.

 I will briefly describe the case of Homebrew here.
 First, you will need to